epxlabs/site-gen/README.md

 On the other hand sets are a logical OR.
 So [#{:div.class1 :div.class2}] match every div which has either class1 or class2.
 This can alternatively be written as [[:div #{:.class1 .class2}]].
 Indeed you can have nested "ors" and "ands" which means nested sets and vectors.

+## Deployment

+To deploy to the staging site, use the following steps:
+1) In emacs, navigate to src/site-generator/core.clj
+2) Use C-c M-j to boot a repl
+3) Use C-c M-n to switch to the namespace of the core file
+4) Use C-c C-k to compile
+5) Run the export function in your repl
+6) In your terminal, run "./deploy.sh staging"

+This will deploy to staging.epxlabs.com

 ## License